 I have a few paintings showcased on this page...there are more under the calendar tab.
 Every year my calendar sells out (there are a limited number ordered).
 As you check out my images you'll see a little of everything here.
 I once read an artist should have a recognizable style and subject.
-I guess I just don't buy into that.
 I like too many things and refuse to paint in a box.
 People recognize my work primarily by my use of color.
 I love it!
 I hope you enjoy browing through these.
-There are MANY more not posted here...the first ones here have my thoughts on the painting and then I have several simply for your viewing pleasure.
+There are MANY more not posted here...the first ones here have my thoughts on the painting and several are simply for your viewing pleasure.

 Lately I've had a few commissions to do a painting of someone's home.
 If you scroll all the way to the end you will see the photos above each painting.
 Prices range from $385 up depending on the size and complexity of the home.

 Each year I make myself a Resolution to paint one painting a week.
 The result is quite an inventory of images and there are too many to post online.

 During the week at my Ghost Ranch Art Workshop/Retreat I have one large piece I begin as my first demo and add to it each day.
 This is one of those paintings.
 We were lucky enough to receive a generous amount of paints from M Graham Watercolors as a sponsor of the event.
 Everyone was encouraged to paint at least one painting using them.
 This is mine..."Beneath the Elephant Ears."
 True, elephant ears don't grow in the desert.
 I took the photo while on a Master Gardener field trip to Grapevine, TX.
 I do love color!
 And, I guess others do too...this painting has been in several national (and the International Louisiana Watercolor Exhibtion in New Orleans) shows and earned a fair share of awards!
 Now I sell it as a canvas print.